julia-neme/KSA_Observations_Modelling/README.md

-## To-dos (after meeting)
- - Find out what they are learning at KIT 101
- - Talk with Sophie how they are using python (nectar, google collab, etc)
- - Mylo page (sandpit) build page
- - Talk to Lawrence Sambrooks (Paul)

-# Content
+# KSA206 course development

-The tables below summarize the content created (and to be created) for the ocean's component of this course.
-The jupyter notebooks for each class can be run interactively, and require a conda environment with specific libraries installed (see [Requirements to run these notebooks](#requirements-to-run-these-notebooks))
+This repository contains the Jupyter Notebooks created for the ocean component of the KSA 206 course.
 Embedded within the notebooks are questions and exercises for the students to answer.
 These are summarised in the [List of questions](https://github.com/julia-neme/KSA_Observations_Modelling/blob/main/List_of_questions.md).

 The [Working with CoPilot](https://github.com/julia-neme/KSA_Observations_Modelling/blob/main/Working_with_CoPilot.ipynb) notebook provides some recommendations and showcases an example in which we start with absolutely nothing, and with the adequate prompts we get CoPilot to plot us a climatology of NSIDC, a time series annual averages of sea ice extent, and monthly cycle for each year.
 It shows how bad prompting returns funky results, and how you can iterate to finally get what you where asking.

-*Note: the images I have embedded in the notebooks are, for some reason, not displaying in GitHub.
-They do in gadi/local computer.*
+# Requirements to run these notebooks

+I think the best way to work in class will be with personal computers.
+In order to do so, students need to set up a python working environment, which is easily done in three steps:
+1. Install and editor - I've chose VS Code which is the same thing they use in KIT 101 and I like it a lot.
+2. Install miniconda
+3. Install an environment already prepared that you can download from this repository (`ksa206.yml`).
+Not to fear, this is done by copy pasting one line of code.

+**Complete instructions for setting up a python working environment in a computer (Mac, Linux and Windows) can be found in the [Wiki](https://github.com/julia-neme/KSA_Observations_Modelling/wiki)**

+# Content

+The tables below summarize the content created for the ocean's component of this course.
+The jupyter notebooks for each class can be downloaded by each student and ran interactively.
+Note that they require a conda environment with specific libraries installed (see [Requirements to run these notebooks](#requirements-to-run-these-notebooks)).

 ## Observations

 In these four classes students will learn:

 1. What is a netcdf file, how to open it using `xarray` and how to explore the file structure and metadata (including dimensions, coordinates and attributes)
 2. Work with ungridded data (CTDs) and interpolate onto a grid
 3. Perform operations in gridded data products (selection, slicing, averages in different dimensions, integration, calculation of trends)
 4. The concept of gradients and geostrophic balance
 5. Lots of different ways to plot: scalars, timeseries, maps with `cartopy`, using colormaps (including `cmocean`), calculate trends and significance hatching, etc.

 | Class # | Topic                  | Learning goals/activities                                                                                                                                                                                                                                                                      |
 | ------- | ---------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |